LearnEverything/acktueli/src/pages/docs/TIMING.md

 -☶-: why did you do that @admin?

-This can also represent almost a pause for conscience examination or an _expressive_ way to show the `reactions` are _discrete_.
+This can also represent almost a pause for conscious examination or an _expressive_ way to show the `reactions` are _discrete_.

 Also,
 `{☶}: ☶` is similar to `☶: {☶}` but `{☶}: ☶` is more `reactionary` and `☶: {☶}` is more `expelling`.